Neural-network methods for two-dimensional finite-source reflector design: Methods

 \subsection{Iterative deconvolution}

-As an alternative to the more direct neural network-based solution described in the previous section, we could also utilize deconvolution-based methods, such as those described in \cite{vithesis}.
-To this end, we must first have some method to solve an approximation of the full problem, which can then be used to iteratively improve the solution.
-The problem approximation we use here is that described in Section \ref{sec:finite-source-approx-problem}.
+As a baseline against which to compare the neural-network solution of the previous section, we now adapt the deconvolution-based method of \cite{vithesis} to our finite-source setting.
+As noted in the introduction, this construction is not part of our contribution: it is a representative member of the established class of feedback/deconvolution illumination-design methods, and we include it to provide a meaningful and transparent point of comparison.
+The method requires a fast solver for an approximate version of the full problem, which is then used iteratively to refine the solution.
+The problem approximation we use here is the one described in Section~\ref{sec:finite-source-approx-problem}.
 We now derive an expression for the solution of this approximate problem.